Himanta Biswa Sarma targets Muslim reporter for his religious identity during press interaction

 Assam Chief Minister Himanta Biswa Sarma on Wednesday targeted a reporter for his Muslim identity after he asked the Bharatiya Janata Party leader about hills allegedly being cut in Mandakata in the politician’s Jalukbari Assembly constituency.

-Sarma was speaking to reporters in Guwahati about his allegations from earlier this month that Mahbubul Hoque, the chancellor of the University of Science and Technology Meghalaya, was responsible for flash floods in Guwahati because of deforestation and hill-cutting carried out to build the university campus.
+Sarma was speaking to reporters about his allegations from earlier this month that Mahbubul Hoque, the chancellor of the University of Science and Technology Meghalaya, was responsible for flash floods in Guwahati because of deforestation and hill-cutting carried out to build the university campus.

 Hoque, a Bengali Muslim from Assam, owns the Education Research and Development Foundation, which runs the university.
 Several experts and Guwahati residents have said that there is no basis for the BJP leader’s claim that the university was behind the floods in Guwahati.